ririkurashu/lolik-cz/README.md

 # lolik-cz
 A small Discord bot that plays a short audio file when anyone joins a voice channel, basically a greeting bot.
-It's hosted on Heroku.
+It was September 2020, I just felt like adding one to my server, but couldn't find any, so here we are.
+The repo is kinda messy because of all these `.mp3`'s.
+I feel no shame about it.
+The real shame is in the code.
+Little you know, the actual cum zone it right there.

+Current release:

 # Cum Zone v2.1 - I had to do it to em
 This release was a necessary measure since there's a security issue between Heroku and GitHub, which made direct deploys from GitHub to Heroku impossible.